Junbo345/active_learning/README.md

 # Quickstart

 Suppose you wanted to determine how well some query method can accurately classify between LRG galaxies, ring galaxies, and other galaxies in some small dataset.
-We can calculate the proposed model scores by first configurating the number of iterations of batch size of the query function and determining the regression method: <br/>
+We can calculate the proposed model scores by first configuring the number of iterations, the initial batch, and the batch size of the query functions and determining the regression method.
+Then putting the calculated scores into a csv file: <br/>

 ```ruby
 import numpy as np